 - After your group is established, host a couples’ social outing, as well as a fun activity for the men.

-- Spend 3-5 hours per week on your personal ministry, including group time (phone calls, personal visits, counseling men, reviewing the material, etc.).
-Take each man to lunch once a year.
+- Spend 3-5 hours per week on this as your personal ministry, including group time (phone calls, personal visits, counseling men, reviewing the material, etc.).

 - Let your credo be: Long term, low pressure.
 A small group is many things, including a hospital for men with broken wings.
 Make yours a safe place for men.
 Do not put pressure on men to conform to certain behavior.
 Instead, show men Christ.

 - If you are a marketplace small group, encourage your men to be actively involved in a Bible-believing church.

 - Once a level of trust has been established in the group, give men an opportunity to share their personal stories.
 This is a powerful way to deepen connections and encourage each other.